insaindesign/killie/readme.md

 Kill it dead
 ============
-A small piece of javascript added to your page to alert the user that their browser is not supported (or support soon to be dropped) by this site and prompt them to upgrade.
+A small piece of javascript added to your page to alert the user that their browser is not supported (or support soon to be dropped) by this site and prompt them to install a new browser.
+It will continue to appear until the user clicks the X, which will set a cookie for 1 week.
+After which, it will return again.

 Aim
 ---
-To kill Internet Explorer < 8... though it would be nice to kill IE 8 too, and I also hear grumblings of IE9.
+To kill Internet Explorer < 8... though it would be nice to kill IE 8 too.

 Use
 ---